deatherving/Least-Square-GAN/README.md

 b.
 The Pearson divergence version could generate more real images rather than color disstortion of none-Pearson version.

 c.
 Don't use a activation at the output of generator logits.

+d.
+Batch Norm Will Speed Up the convergence.